cloudnativelabs/kube-router/docs/user-guide.md

       --run-service-proxy                             Enables Service Proxy -- sets up IPVS for Kubernetes Services. (default true)
       --runtime-endpoint string                       Path to CRI compatible container runtime socket (used for DSR mode).
 Currently known working with containerd.
       --service-cluster-ip-range strings              CIDR values from which service cluster IPs are assigned (can be specified up to 2 times) (default [10.96.0.0/12])
-      --service-external-ip-range strings             Specify external IP CIDRs that are used for inter-cluster communication (can be specified multiple times)
+      --service-external-ip-range strings             Specify external IP CIDRs that are used for inter-cluster communication (can be specified multiple times).
+Also used by the proxy module to validate externalIPs when --strict-external-ip-validation is enabled.
       --service-node-port-range string                NodePort range specified with either a hyphen or colon (default "30000-32767")
       --service-tcp-timeout duration                  Specify TCP timeout for IPVS services in standard duration syntax (e.g. '5s', '1m'), default 0s preserves default system value (default: 0s)
       --service-tcpfin-timeout duration               Specify TCP FIN timeout for IPVS services in standard duration syntax (e.g. '5s', '1m'), default 0s preserves default system value (default: 0s)
       --service-udp-timeout duration                  Specify UDP timeout for IPVS services in standard duration syntax (e.g. '5s', '1m'), default 0s preserves default system value (default: 0s)
+      --strict-external-ip-validation                 When enabled, the proxy module validates externalIPs and loadBalancerIPs against configured CIDR ranges (--service-external-ip-range and --loadbalancer-ip-range).
+When strict mode is enabled and no range is configured, all externalIPs / loadBalancerIPs are rejected (default-deny).
+Disable this flag to restore previous behavior of accepting all IPs without validation. (default true)
   -v, --v string                                      log level for V logs (default "0") -V, --version                                       Print version information.
 ```